marcg-75/movie-center-backend/README.md

 ## Prerequisites

-- Java JDK 8 or later
+- Java JDK 8 to JDK 15
 - Maven 3.5.3 or later
 - Docker Desktop 18.06.0 or later